 You will lay your bottom base piece onto the ground and then lay the upper base piece parallel to it about 1 1/2 feet apart (or the distance that you like – but it can be no longer that your shortest fence post).

 Now you will place your fence posts.
 Make some straight and some crooked, but take care that non of the bottoms of the wood are past the bottom base or it will not stand up properly.

 Drill 2 screws into each post and bottom base connection and top base connection – each post will have four screws in it.

 If your are leaning your fence up against a wall and do not need it to stand freely – you are done!
-I have one for my fireplace (show) that just leans.
-But if you would like to put them in your yard – read on!
+I have one for my fireplace (shown above) that just leans.
+But, if you would like to put them in your yard – read on!